 This course provides an overview of the criminal investigation procedures that focus on the collection and analysis of physical evidence using the related techniques and applying the relevant theories in litigations.
-Prerequisite: SOCS 101 or permission of instructor.
+Core outcomes met: CI, O. Prerequisite: SOCS 101 or permission of instructor.

-Sociological Theory 3 credits
+Sociological Theory